JohanLassen/ink/README.md

 Johan Lassen
 2023-03-13

+- <a href="#1-introduction" id="toc-1-introduction">1 Introduction</a>
+- <a href="#2-preprocessing" id="toc-2-preprocessing">2 Preprocessing</a>
+  - <a href="#21-peak-calling" id="toc-21-peak-calling">2.1 Peak Calling</a>
+  - <a href="#22-parse-metadata" id="toc-22-parse-metadata">2.2 Parse
+    metadata</a>
+  - <a href="#23-visualize-the-raw-data-before-normalization"
+    id="toc-23-visualize-the-raw-data-before-normalization">2.3 Visualize
+    the raw data before normalization</a>
+  - <a href="#24-normalization-and-data-cleaning"
+    id="toc-24-normalization-and-data-cleaning">2.4 Normalization and data
+    cleaning</a>
-- <a href="#1-visualize-the-spectra-of-the-average-sample"
+  - <a href="#25-visualize-the-spectra-of-the-average-sample"
-  id="toc-1-visualize-the-spectra-of-the-average-sample">1 Visualize the
+    id="toc-25-visualize-the-spectra-of-the-average-sample">2.5 Visualize
-  spectra of the average sample</a>
+    the spectra of the average sample</a>
+- <a href="#3-unsupervised-machine-learning"
+  id="toc-3-unsupervised-machine-learning">3 Unsupervised Machine
+  Learning</a>
+  - <a href="#31-define-data-used-for-the-algorithms"
+    id="toc-31-define-data-used-for-the-algorithms">3.1 Define data used for
+    the algorithms</a>
+  - <a href="#32-colored-by-pen-brand" id="toc-32-colored-by-pen-brand">3.2
+    Colored by pen brand</a>
+  - <a href="#33-colored-by-time-since-deposition"
+    id="toc-33-colored-by-time-since-deposition">3.3 Colored by time since
+    deposition</a>
+- <a href="#4-supervised-machine-learning-of-ink-discrimination"
+  id="toc-4-supervised-machine-learning-of-ink-discrimination">4
+  Supervised Machine Learning of Ink Discrimination</a>
+  - <a href="#41-define-data-again-for-the-analysis"
+    id="toc-41-define-data-again-for-the-analysis">4.1 Define data (again)
+    for the analysis</a>
-  - <a href="#11-visualize-unsupervised-machine-learning"
+  - <a href="#42-ink-discrimination-model"
-    id="toc-11-visualize-unsupervised-machine-learning">1.1 Visualize
-    unsupervised machine learning</a>
+    id="toc-42-ink-discrimination-model">4.2 Ink Discrimination Model</a>
-  - <a href="#12-visualize-unsupervised-age-patterns"
+  - <a href="#43-ink-discrimination-performance"
-    id="toc-12-visualize-unsupervised-age-patterns">1.2 Visualize
-    unsupervised age patterns</a>
+    id="toc-43-ink-discrimination-performance">4.3 Ink Discrimination
+    Performance</a>
-- <a href="#2-supervised-machine-learning"
+  - <a href="#44-validation-data-predictions"
-  id="toc-2-supervised-machine-learning">2 Supervised machine learning</a>
+    id="toc-44-validation-data-predictions">4.4 Validation Data
+    Predictions</a>
-- <a href="#3-all-pen-regressions" id="toc-3-all-pen-regressions">3 All
+- <a href="#5-all-pen-regressions" id="toc-5-all-pen-regressions">5 All
   pen regressions</a>

+# 1 Introduction

 This package is the supporting code base and data for the publication **Statistical modelling investigation of MALDI MS based approaches for